Skip to content

 • Connect wallet — opens a wallet picker.
 Approve the connection, then sign the SIWE message your wallet shows.
 No transaction, no gas.

-• Sign in with email — sends you a one-time code by email or routes you through Google / Apple.
+• Sign in with email — sends you a one-time code by email or routes you through Google.
 The app provisions an embedded wallet for you in the background.

 You should now see your address (or email) in the breadcrumb at the top of the dashboard.
 See Connect & sign in for the details on what gets signed and why.